ulmalana/clojure-prog/ch04-concurrency-parallelism/README.md

 | --- | --- | --- |
 | **Synchronous** | `ref` | `atom` |
 | **Asynchronous** | - | `agent` |

+## Atoms

+* Most basic reference type
+* **Synchronous and uncoordinated**.
+* Modifying an atom **will block** until modification is complete.
+* Each modification is **isolated** (no way to orchestrate modifying two atoms).
+* `swap!` is used to modify atom with some function.
+* Because of *compare-and-set* semantics, `swap!` will retry when the old value is different.
+* We can `reset!` an atom to certain value.

+## Watches

+We can use watches to **observe any change** in reference types.
+It is just a function and we can attach/detach it on reference types with `add-watch` and `remove-watch`.

+## Validators

+Validators can be used to constrain a reference's state.
+It will check if the **proposed value** is still accepted.
+If it is not, then there will be no change.
+We can insert one-argument function with `:validator` key when creating a reference.